‘The Walking Dead’ Spoilers: Is Alexandria Really Prepared To Fight Negan?

 “Ezekiel’s a fantastic leader.
 He’s someone who will take a great deal of time and effort considering what Rick is asking.
 Gregory, on the other hand, is a coward.
 He’s not really a leader.
 All he wants to do is defend his position, and I think anything that puts his life or his leadership at risk sounds like a really bad idea to him.
 So, I’d have to go with Gregory.”

 How do you think Alexandria will prepare for war with Negan and the Saviors?
 Will the surrounding communities join the fight?
-How will Rick Grimes, Daryl Dixon, and the others get their hands on more weapons in The Walking Dead?
+How will Rick Grimes, Daryl Dixon, and the others get their hands on more weapons on The Walking Dead?

 [Featured Image by Gene Page/AMC]